Colin Curtis (baseball)

 Colin Benedict Curtis (born February 1, 1985) is an American former professional baseball outfielder.
-In 2010, he played for the New York Yankees of Major League Baseball (MLB).
+He played in Major League Baseball (MLB) for the New York Yankees in 2010.

 Amateur career

 Curtis attended Issaquah High School, where he played baseball for the school.
 As a freshman, in 2000, Issaquah won the Class 3A state championship.
 Curtis was named to the All-King County Class 3A team in 2001, 2002, and 2003.
 He was named to the All-State team in 2002 and 2003.

 Curtis was chosen in the 50th round of the 2003 Major League Baseball Draft by the Cincinnati Reds, but he did not sign, choosing to attend Arizona State University to play college baseball for the Arizona State Sun Devils baseball team.
 In 2004 and 2005, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League, and was named the MVP of the East division team at the league's annual all-star game in 2005.